 In addition to the retainer and fees above, we also reimburse directors for travel and other reasonable out-of-pocket expenses incurred by them in attending Board and Committee meetings.
-Directors who are also employees or officers of Amkor do not receive retainers or meeting fees.
+Directors who are also employees or officers of Amkor, including Mr. James J. Kim, our Executive Chairman, Mr. John T. Kim, our Executive Vice Chairman, and Mr. Kelley, our President and Chief Executive Officer, do not receive retainers or meeting fees.